shyamvlmna/Lift/README.md

 # Cab Booking App

 Created the complete backend of an online cab booking app.
-Design and and functionalities are mostly inspired from Uber.
+Design and functionalities are mostly inspired from Uber.

 ## Technologies and tools used